abhyudit309/AA274A-Final-Project/README.md

 `scripts/utils/grids.py`: Used for motion planning.
 Performs collision checking on occupancy grids. grids.py functions/classes are used by scripts/navigator.py.

-`scripts/navigator.py`: Node that manages point to point robot navigation, uses your A\* implementation (HW2) in an MPC framework along with cubic spline interpolation and the differential flatness controller (from HW1), switching to the pose controller from HW1 when close to the goal.
+`scripts/navigator.py`: Node that manages point to point robot navigation, uses RRT\* implementation in an MPC framework along with cubic spline interpolation and the differential flatness controller (from HW1), switching to the pose controller from HW1 when close to the goal.